-The wish back in 2014: To have the freedom to choose what I would love to do in that moment.
-Not bound to contracts of employers.
-Not bound to the financial burden of a house that’s way too big for me.
+The wish back in 2013: To have the freedom to choose what I would love to do in that moment.
+Not bound to the financial burden of a house that’s way too big for me, with too much stuff in it.
 In good consultation with the landowner, a nice place to stay in exchange for some help.
 They have an extra set of eyes and hands on the farm and I have a lovely spot to park my tiny home.
-Thát’s what suits me.
-And this dream could be very real.
+This dream could be very real.
 I’ve taken the first steps already, here, in the Netherlands.
 Well, why not?!

 The Tiny House Jamboree ~ My Tiny House Tour USA (August 2015)

 (Photo credit sheep wool: Wild Rivers Wool)